joaopaulopmedeiros/dotnet-high-performance-demos/demos/pipelines/02-large-report-generator/README.md

 # Demo
-Must generate 500MB csv report from 10 million rows in sales table of postgres database.
-It tooks around around 50s.
+It generates a 500MB csv report from 10 million rows.
+The search of sales records from postgres and the creation of file in fs takes around 50s.